-Phrased in the language of waste avoidance and resource recovery: classical Shannon theory shows how to optimally \emph{reduce}; we have here studied \emph{reuse} and in~\cite{VarshneyKG2008a_arXiv} studied \emph{recycling} and have found these goals to be fundamentally in tension.
+Phrased in the language of waste avoidance and resource recovery: classical Shannon theory shows how to optimally \emph{reduce}; we have here studied \emph{reuse} and in \cite{VarshneyKG2009} studied \emph{recycling}, and we have found these goals to be fundamentally in tension.

-We have formulated an information-theoretic problem motivated by the transmission of data to update the compressed version of a document after it has been edited.
+We have formulated an information-theoretic problem motivated by the transmission of data to edit the compressed version of a document after it has been updated.
 Any technique akin to optimally compressing the difference between the documents would require the receiver to uncompress, apply the changes, and recompress.
-We instead require \emph{reuse} of a fixed portion of the compressed version of the original document; this segment cut from the compressed version of the original document is pasted into the compressed version of the new document.
+We instead require reuse of a fixed portion of the compressed version of the original document; this segment cut from the compressed version of the original document is pasted into the compressed version of the new document.
 This requirement creates a trade-off between the amount of reuse and the efficiency in compressing the new document.
 Theorem~\ref{thm:opt1} provides a complete characterization as a single-letter information-theoretic optimization.

-We established relationships to several previously-studied multiterminal information theory problems.
-Perhaps the most interesting is with the G{\'{a}}cs--K{\"{o}}rner common information problem.
-Through that relationship one can see that if the original and modified sources have an indecomposable joint distribution and are required to be coded close to their entropies, then the reused fraction must asymptotically be negligible.
-We also showed through a Markovianity argument that there is no benefit from coding the original source above its entropy.
-Our focus was therefore on cases where the modified source is encoded with excess rate.
+By establishing a relationship with the G{\'{a}}cs--K{\"{o}}rner common information problem, we see that if the original and modified sources have an indecomposable joint distribution and are required to be coded close to their entropies, then the reused fraction must asymptotically be negligible.